ConnectDome/rust-notify/README.md

 domain = "..." # Domain of the SMTP server
 user = "..." # Username for the SMTP server
 pass = "..." # Password for the SMTP server
+email_template = "..." # Optional.
+Path to an HTML template for use in the email
 ```